hayagreevvaradarajan/SwedishInsuranceAPI/README.md

 Run the manage.py file using the command 'python manage.py runserver'.
 This will activate your local web server at the URL http://127.0.0.1:8000/.

+If you don't want to recreate the exact virtual environment, then install the required packages from the requirements.txt file either using 'pip install -r requirements.txt' or using 'conda install --file requirements.txt'.

 Testing the API:

 Open your browser and type the URL 'http://127.0.0.1:8000/regressor?numberofclaims=xx' (replace xx in the URL with a number of your choice) or type the command curl -X GET http://127.0.0.1:8000/regressor?numberofclaims=xx ((replace xx in the URL with a number of your choice) in the command line.